lun0522/lighter/README.md

 project, but we still need something else to manage resources on the device, especially if they are loaded from files.
 For example, we might have loaded some textures for rendering a skybox, and later we might want to use the same textures to compute reflections when rendering other objects.
-To avoid loading textures again in order to save disk I/O, one option is to have a shared pointer to reference to the textures, and pass the pointer around.
+To avoid repeatedly loading the same textures from disk to CPU and then to GPU, one option is to have a shared pointer to reference to the textures, and pass the pointer around.
 We think this is not very convenient, and we may not know which textures we have already loaded, especially when some textures are loaded by the model loader and we never type in the file path by ourselves.

 Another option is to put the pointer in a hashmap, and create an identifier of it.
 We can use the file path as the identifier in this case, so that we won't